Kaleido-Biosciences/vokab/README.md

 keeping everything consistent requires the use of a central service.
 Vokab provides a REST API to a highly scalable service that can be provide values used by data entry UIs or data processing pipelines.

+## Concepts & Synonyms
+Concepts and Synonyms are the two objects that Vokab uses to represent a vocabulary.
+A Concept represents an official term and a Synonym is an alternative or commonly used label which, for the purposes of the vocabulary, has the same meaning.

+### Concept
+A Concept (represented by `com.kaleido.vokab.domain.Concept`) has, minimally, a `uuid`, a `label` which is the actual term, and a `scheme`.
+A Concept may also optionally have a `definition` a boolean `retired` to indicate if the term is still in use or has been replaced, `relationships` and a `version`.

+#### Scheme

+#### Relationships

+#### Version

+### Alias

 ## Tech and Framework
 * Vokab follows the AWS Severless Application Model (SAM).
 * At it's core is a Lambda Function that handles REST requests